 Best Cologne for the Outdoorsy Guy

-Take the QuizAcqua di Gio was designed for open air.
-The marine-mineral quality, the fresh Mediterranean character, the way it amplifies pleasantly on warm skin in direct sunlight — it is a fragrance built for exactly the man who spends his days outside.
+Acqua di Gio was designed for open air.
+The marine-mineral quality, the fresh Mediterranean character, the way it amplifies pleasantly on warm skin in direct sunlight, it is a fragrance built for exactly the man who spends his days outside.
 That is where it belongs, and that is why it has been the default recommendation in this category for twenty-five years.

-The picks below follow the same logic: fresh, aquatic, and green notes that read naturally in open air, that hold up in heat, and that never become the thing other people notice in the wrong way.
+Take Our QuizThe picks below follow the same logic: fresh, aquatic, and green notes that read naturally in open air, that hold up in heat, and that never become the thing other people notice in the wrong way.

 Best all-round outdoor pick: Acqua di Gio EDP

 Acqua di Gio is the most consistently recommended fragrance for men who spend time outdoors, and the reason is straightforward: it was designed for exactly this.
-Fresh, aquatic, and Mediterranean in character — it smells like the combination of sea air, clean skin, and somewhere warm.
+Fresh, aquatic, and Mediterranean in character, it smells like the combination of sea air, clean skin, and somewhere warm.
 In open air, that quality amplifies perfectly.

 The EDP version (released years after the iconic original EDT) improved on the formula with better longevity and a slightly woodier, mineral dry-down that gives it staying power the original lacked.
 The opening is still that classic fresh-aquatic quality; the base is where the improvement shows.
 At $70, it's excellent value for a fragrance this well-regarded.

 Who it works for: essentially any outdoorsy man.
 The fresh-aquatic category is the most broadly inoffensive direction in men's fragrance.
-Hikers, surfers, runners, cyclists, gardeners — the scent family suits all of it.
+Hikers, surfers, runners, cyclists, gardeners, the scent family suits all of it.
 If you're buying for someone whose primary activity is outdoors and you want to guarantee getting it right, this is the pick.

 Versatile outdoor scent: Dior Sauvage EDT